 Graduate Certificate in Autism Spectrum Disorders

-The certificate program is designed for individuals with a bachelor’s or master’s degree who are interested in focusing on a multi-intervention approach to instructing students with autism spectrum disorders.
+The certificate program is designed for individuals with a bachelor’s or master’s degree that are interested in focusing on a multi-intervention approach to instructing students with Autism Spectrum Disorders.

 Visit the program website for additional information.